M507/VeloTheHelo/README.md

 ARTIFACT_TEMPLATE_PATH=./specs/test.yaml
 ```

 ## Remote Host Requirements (WINRM_HOST_*)
 The platform requires remote access to test hosts for executing, pulling, and pushing files:

 - **Windows Hosts**:
   - WinRM and SSH must be enabled and properly configured
   - Default ports (5985 for HTTP, 5986 for HTTPS, and 22) must be accessible
-  - Appropriate credentials must be configured and the same in all remote hosts.
-I recommend using terraform to deploy the remote hosts with the same config
+  - Appropriate credentials must be configured and be the same across all remote hosts.
+We recommend using Terraform to deploy the remote hosts with the same configuration

 ## OS Support

-This platform was primarily running on Windows.
-It might work on Linux/macOS but you'll probably need to tweak some stuff (especially those Windows-style paths).
+This platform primarily runs on Windows.
+It might work on Linux/macOS, but you'll probably need to tweak some things (especially those Windows-style paths).